 Fall Protection for Existing Buildings vs New Construction

 When you think of fall protection, you probably think of a guard rail or harness system being used during the construction of a new structure.
 And you’d be almost right.
 New construction is an obvious place where fall protection is needed, but that doesn’t mean that existing buildings don’t have risks where fall protection can be an advantage — and an OSHA requirement.
-Let’s go through the different and overlapping fall protection needs of existing buildings and structures still under construction.
+Let’s go through the different and overlapping fall protection systems for construction.

 Where there’s a leading edge, there’s a risk.
 Any time your workers are in an environment where a fall could happen, it’s always a good idea to have fall protection equipment and strategies in place.
 Plus, it’s almost always an OSHA requirement.